Balofire/toweringheights/README.md

 Welcome onboard fellow developer/ designer, this is where you will upload your additions to our website.

 What was your motivation?
+"To help solve a problem in a growing school as well as gain some experience on Github." ~ Balofire

 Why did you build this project?

 What problem does it solve?